tarrade/proj_custom_ai_platform_notebook/doc/INSTRUCTION.md

-- create 2 buckets and they should have unique names 'custom-ai-platform-notebook' 'custom-ai-platform-notebook-build-cache'
+- create 2 buckets and they should have unique names 'custom-ai-platform-notebook' 'custom-ai-platform-notebook-build-cache' in script/bucket_gcp/auto-shutdown-scrip.sh check/update the bucket name as above
+ - in 'custom-ai-platform-notebook'upload the full folder 'scripts' (NOT scrip!)

 ## Configure CloudBuild
 - go in GCP  CloudBuild